Unexpected Blancs

 Fincas de la Villa Blanco Rioja Macabeo 2021

-Both gentle and invigorating — a year ago
+Both gentle and invigorating — 2 years ago

 Severn, Romain and 3 others liked this